Christopher Morel Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.86 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (5.00).

-- Nationals pitchers combine to surrender 133 total home runs at a rate of 1.4 per game (third-most in the league).
+- Nationals pitchers combine to give up 135 total home runs at a rate of 1.4 per game (third-most in the league).

-- His most recent appearance was on Sunday, July 9 against the Texas Rangers, when the lefty tossed seven innings, surrendering one earned run while giving up five hits.
+- His last time out was on Saturday against the St. Louis Cardinals, when the right-hander threw 2 2/3 innings, surrendering one earned run while giving up only one hit.

+- In 19 games this season, the 31-year-old has an ERA of 4.42, with 7 strikeouts per nine innings.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.